vrockai/pipeline-test/docs/content.md

 ---

 ## 5-Aminosalicylic acid alters the gut microbiota and altered microbiota transmitted vertically to offspring have protective effects against colitis.
- 28.07.2023, _H Wada, J Miyoshi, S Kuronuma, Y Nishinarita, N Oguri, N Hibi, O Takeuchi, Y Akimoto, STM Lee, M Matsuura, T Kobayashi, T Hibi, T Hisamatsu_
+ 31.07.2023, _H Wada, J Miyoshi, S Kuronuma, Y Nishinarita, N Oguri, N Hibi, O Takeuchi, Y Akimoto, STM Lee, M Matsuura, T Kobayashi, T Hibi, T Hisamatsu_

+_Humans, Animals, Mice, Mesalamine, Gastrointestinal Microbiome, Colitis, Colitis, Ulcerative, Inflammation, Inflammatory Bowel Diseases, Anti-Inflammatory Agents, Dextran Sulfate, Disease Models, Animal, Colon, Mice, Inbred C57BL_
 Although many therapeutic options are available for inflammatory bowel disease (IBD), 5-aminosalicylic acid (5-ASA) is still the key medication, particularly for ulcerative colitis (UC).
 However, the mechanism of action of 5-ASA remains unclear.
 The intestinal microbiota plays an important role in the pathophysiology of IBD, and we hypothesized that 5-ASA alters the intestinal microbiota, which promotes the anti-inflammatory effect of 5-ASA.
 Because intestinal inflammation affects the gut microbiota and 5-ASA can change the severity of inflammation, assessing the impact of inflammation and 5-ASA on the gut microbiota is not feasible in a clinical study of patients with UC.
 Therefore, we undertook a translational study to demonstrate a causal link between 5-ASA administration and alterations of the intestinal microbiota.
 Furthermore, by rigorously controlling environmental confounders and excluding the effect of 5-ASA itself with a vertical transmission model, we observed that the gut microbiota altered by 5-ASA affected host mucosal immunity and decreased susceptibility to dextran sulfate sodium-induce colitis.
 Although the potential intergenerational transmission of epigenetic changes needs to be considered in this study, these findings suggested that alterations in the intestinal microbiota induced by 5-ASA directed the host immune system towards an anti-inflammatory state, which underlies the mechanism of 5-ASA efficacy.

 [Source](https://doi.org/10.1038/s41598-023-39491-x)